mirraj2/bowser/README.md

   }

   private final Data messages = context -> {
-    //for this example, let's assume that we have databases called 'userDB' and 'messageDB'
+    // for this example, let's assume that we have databases called 'userDB' and 'messageDB'

-    //get the user making this request
+    // get the user making this request
     User user = userDB.getUser(context.request.param("token"));

     List<Message> messages = messageDB.getMessages(user.id);

-    //when you put something into the context, it becomes accessible by the HTML. context.put("user", user);
+    // when you put something into the context, it becomes accessible by the HTML. context.put("user", user);
     context.put("messages", messages);
   };